BEROCHLU/kf2-autokick-level-and-perk/README.md

 I fixed and improved things are following:

 * Previous auto-kick script could't kick specific player whose name is multi byte character. (e.g. Japanese, Chinese, Korea)
-* It was need to keep open AUTO-KICK page to run auto-kick script.
+* No need to keep open AUTO-KICK page to enable auto-kick script.
+This script is valid each page in WebAdmin.

 # Can I do individual auto-kick setting for multiple server?